Damage to a home in the 1994 Northridge Earthquake. Federal Emergency Management Agency (FEMA) News Photo.

-Also see: Probability of an Earthquake in the Los Angeles Region
+See: Probability of an Earthquake in the Los Angeles Region

 Prepare your family

-Set aside essential emergency supplies
+Set aside essential emergency supplies:

 Check your home for potential risks